iAvoe/Object-Oriented-Analysis-Design-Review/README.md

 - Collaboration support systems (CSS)

 A system that is subject to many external laws and regulations is a(n) _______.
-- Human resource management system
+- Human resource management system (HRMS)

 The two systems that are externally oriented, i.e. they focus on entities outside of the organization
+- Customer relationship system (CRS)
-- Customer relationship and supply chain management systems
+- Supply chain management systems (SCMS)

-A business intelligence system supports _______.
+A business intelligence system (BI) supports _______.
+- Strategic planning
-- Strategic planning and executive design making
+- Executive design making

+Highly integrated systems that support company-wide operations and data, often combining aspects of many other systems is a(n):
+- Enterprise resource planning system / application (ERP system)

-Such things as how to do project planning, or how to do cost/benefit analysis, or how to conduct an interview is called _______.
+Such things as how to do project planning, or how to do cost/benefit analysis, or how to conduct an interview is called:
 - Techniques

 Understanding the way an organization performs its procedures is what kind of skill area?
-- business skills
+- Business skills

-Highly integrated systems that support company-wide operations and data, often combining aspects of many other systems is a(n) ____.
-- Enterprise resource planning application

 -----

 # Module 12:

-The traditional process for developing information systems is ________.
-- The systems development life cycle

-The first phase of the systems development life cycle (SDLC) is ________.
-- Defining the system

-The final phase of the systems development life cycle (SDLC) is ________.
-- Maintaining the system

 The project plan which results from defining the system is the input to ________, which is the second phase of the SDLC. requirements analysis